jim-collier/x9git/project/backlog.md

 #### Done - Bugs

+- ✅ On Windows, `account list` printed the same directory two ways on the one screen.
+	- Real output: `Here .........: C:\opt\...\dev\gitea.com\t00mietum\camhaul` above `folder ..: c:/opt/.../dev/github.com/t00mietum`.
+	- The folder rules are held in the form paths are matched in - lower case, forward slashes - and that form was going straight to the display.
+Same disk, same tree, two spellings.
+	- Fixed: every path printed anywhere is spelled the platform's way, which on Windows means backslashes and an upper-case drive letter.
+The internal form is untouched, so nothing about matching changed.
+	- Covers the config file, `Here`, the folder rules, the machine-free `anywhere` rules, the ssh key, and a token file.
+No effect off Windows.

 - ✅ The Account line explained an account it could not apply in a single run-on clause nobody could act on.
 	- Real example: "(no login named) (from config 't00mietum-gitea') - NOT applied: this remote is on gitea.com, and that account names no host, so it counts as a github.com one.
 Add 'host = gitea.com' to it."
 Two parentheticals back to back, then a clause long enough to wrap wherever the terminal ended.
 	- Nothing in it could be acted on: which config, added where, what "NOT applied" covered, what "counts as" meant.